www.mrmalty.com

 There were two really great judges that helped me understand judging and sensory analysis during this time.
 The first was David Techam, who spent a great deal of time with me, explaining flavors, techniques, styles, etc. He was incredibly patient and kind during my learning process and I will never forget the debt I owe him for taking the time to teach me.
 I try to work with new judges as often as possible and I try to pass along what David taught me and I try to do it in an understanding and calm manner, just like David.
 I owe at least that much in return.

-Recently I've been getting more involved in the BJCP and the AHA.
-I've also been participating in some online forums and the excellent Brewing Network radio show.
-I'm working on several BJCP projects and I've been elected to the AHA Governing Committee.
-I've started writing some brewing related articles as well.
+I then got more involved in the BJCP, the AHA, and the Brewing Network.
+I worked on several BJCP projects and was elected to the AHA Governing Committee for a number of years.
+I started doing my own shows on the BN and writing articles for the brewing magazines.
 It is a lot of work, but I don't mind.
 I feel such a debt to all the people that have gone before me.
 They laid such an incredible groundwork and selflessly taught me what they knew, that I'm duty bound to try and do the same for others if I can.

 People ask for photos, so here are some in no particular order or significance (other than they were on my hard drive).
 These photos are all copyright of the photographers who took them (Mike Kidulich, Chris Graham, & Jason Petros) and used with their permission.